 5. Format (face-to-face / hybrid / online asynchronous / online synchronous)

 6. Office hours and location.
 Include information for online office hours if applicable.
-Note that (per the Online Instruction Policy) faculty teaching a fully online course section must have a regularly scheduled office hour during which they are available through an on-line technology appropriate to the course (on-line discussion group, telephone, web chat, Skype, etc.), and / or be available by appointment
+Note that (per the Online Instruction Policy) faculty teaching a fully online course section must have a regularly scheduled office hour during which they are available through an online technology appropriate to the course (online discussion group, telephone, web chat, Skype, etc.), and / or be available by appointment.

 7. Faculty contact information (i.e., faculty e-mail address and/or campus phone number)